 - If you aren’t weighing your ingredients and are using a measuring cup, then use the fluff and sprinkle method to measure your flour.
 Go to this link here to find out how to do that.
 If you use too much flour, then you won’t have those delicious moist crumbs!

 - Make sure all of your ingredients, including the sour cream, are at room temperature before you start baking.

 - It is especially important that your butter is at room temperature.
 If the butter is too cold, it can't be creamed properly with the sugar and the sugar won't dissolve.
 Your loaf won't be as soft and the batter won't be thick enough to keep the chocolate chips from sinking.

 - If your loaf cake is browning too much in the oven, cover it with aluminum foil.

 This is always tricky with loaf cakes that have mix ins!
 This is a pretty thick batter, but some of the chocolate chips will fall to the bottom of the loaf.
 I toss my chocolate chips in a bit of flour before mixing them into the batter.

-Keep the loaf in an airtight container for up to 4 days.
+Keep the loaf in an airtight container or wrapped in plastic wrap for up to 4 days.